NimaBavar/NImaBavar/docs/README.md

 *Dear Sir/Madam.*

 *It is my pleasure to introduce myself as Nima; I am also known as KhodeNima.
-I am a determined young individual of fourteen years old with a strong passion for software engineering and cybersecurity; I plan to pursue higher education at respected universities abroad.
-While my native country does not have adequate resources for these professions; I aim to transform my ambitions into reality with steadfast dedication.
+I am a determined young individual of fourteen years old with a strong passion for software engineering and cybersecurity; I plan to pursue higher education at respected universities abroad; While my native country does not have adequate resources for these professions; I aim to transform my ambitions into reality with steadfast dedication.
 Thank you for your attention to my background, it is greatly appreciated.*